michael-simons/enerko-reports2/README.md

 ## Requirements

 At least an Oracle Database 11g Release 11.1.0.6.0 standard edition.
 This library isn't portable to other databases and completely Oracle specific.
-It should probably work in Standard Edition One and Express Edition as well.
+It should probably work in Standard Edition (One), but not in an Express Edition due the lack of an internal JVM.

 ## Installation